smartninja/wd1-py3-exercises/lesson-20/example-github-login/readme.md

 #### Dependencies

 	Flask==1.0.2
-	smartninja-nosql
+    gunicorn==19.9.0
     requests_oauthlib
-	pymongo

-As you can see, you'll need to add a new library called `requests_oauthlib `.
+As you can see, you'll need to add a new library called `requests_oauthlib`.
 This library will help you connect to GitHub to get login authorization.

 #### Deployment

 You will need to use your GitHub ID and a GitHub secret key in your app.
 You must not add this ID and key directly in your app, because when you'll push your code to GitHub (or some other Git provider), everyone will be able to see your code and the secret key inside.
 As the name implies, secret key must be kept secret!

 So instead you'll put your secret key in an **environment variable** (or "env var" for short).
 Currently, of the PaaS hosting services that we use, only Heroku and Azure support adding env vars.
 Google App Engine unfortunately doesn't (you can store env vars in Datastore or Firestore instead, but let's keep it simple).
 So don't use GAE for this example.
-Use either Heroku or Azure.
+Use either Heroku.

 #### Create a .gitignore file and a secrets.py file